flutter/website/src/docs/deployment/ios.md

 membership options in Apple's [Choosing a Membership][devprogram_membership] guide.

-## Register your app on iTunes Connect
+## Register your app on App Store Connect

-[iTunes Connect][itunesconnect] is where you'll manage your app's life cycle.
+[App Store Connect][appstoreconnect] (formerly iTunes Connect) is where you'll manage your app's life cycle.
 You will define your app name and description, add screenshots, set pricing, and manage releases to the App Store and TestFlight.

-Registering your app involves two steps: registering a unique Bundle ID, and creating an application record on iTunes Connect.
+Registering your app involves two steps: registering a unique Bundle ID, and creating an application record on App Store Connect.

-For a detailed overview of iTunes Connect, see the [iTunes Connect][itunesconnect_guide] guide.
+For a detailed overview of App Store Connect, see the [App Store Connect][appstoreconnect_guide] guide.

 ### Register a Bundle ID